Ronqn/DarkLegacyComics_Scraper/README.md

 # DarkLegacyComics_Scraper

-This small Python script allows you to download every comics from the Dark Legacy Comics automatically.
+This small Python script allows you to download every comics from the Dark Legacy Comics website automatically.